Voiceover: Mark Halliley

 Karren Brady (2010-)

-Mark Burnett Productions in association with Boundless for BBC One, to 1 November to 20 December 2012 (8 episodes in 1 series)
+Boundless and Mark Burnett Productions for BBC One, to 1 November to 20 December 2012 (8 episodes in 1 series)

 When Willy Wonka wanted an apprentice, he didn't advertise the post in the usual way.
 Nothing so conventional for the inventor of the everlasting gobstopper, oh no. Instead he picked five youngsters at random, drew them into his world and whittled them down by slowly eliminating those that were too greedy, too obnoxious, too incautious or just too damn fond of squirrels (huh?), leaving just the quietest, poorest and, if we're brutally honest, most boring one to become his new protege.
 It's a pretty dumb method of recruitment, but with a few minor tweaks - increase the intake from 5 to 14, up the age range a little, and replace the chocolate factory with a Sugar empire (ahem) - it turned out to make for 12 weeks of compulsive viewing.

 Each week the would-be tycoons are split into two teams and given a task to carry out, after which someone on the less successful team gets booted out.
 Tasks include devising a children's toy, obtaining items on a shopping list for the lowest possible price, making food to sell at a farmer's market, and so on.
 All good, solid Game Show Tasks with a range of possible strategies, plus the advantage of a consistent (if ever-dwindling) set of contestants whom we "get to know" as the weeks pass.
 Think of it as a bit like Big Brother, but without all that tedious sitting around and loops of birdsong.